robinhilliard/eagl/README.md

 Most examples of working with OpenGL are written in C++ or C# (Unity).
 The purpose of the EAGL library is to:
 - Make it easier to translate OpenGL tutorials and examples from resources like [Learn OpenGL](https://learnopengl.com) into Elixir.
-- Provide basic helper functions to bridge the gap between idiomatic Elixir and OpenGL's state machine, using the Wings 3D Erlang source as a guide.
+- Provide basic helper functions to bridge the gap between idiomatic Elixir and OpenGL's state machine, using the Wings 3D Erlang source as a guide to prescriptive vs helpful additions
-- Enable other libraries and apps to build on this one - e.g. there should be Unity-like tool for the BEAM.
+- Enable other libraries and apps to build on this one

 The following are non-goals:
 - Wrapping of the Erlang wx library